tensorflow/swift/docs/PythonInteroperability.md

 }
 ```

-Furthermore, because `PyValue` conforms to `MutableCollection`, you get full access to the [Swift APIs for collections](https://developer.apple.com/documentation/swift/mutablecollection), including things like map, filter, sort, etc.
+Furthermore, because `PyValue` conforms to `MutableCollection`, you get full access to the [Swift APIs for Collections](https://developer.apple.com/documentation/swift/mutablecollection), including functions like `map`, `filter`, `sort`, etc.
 ### Conversions to and from Swift values
 Now that Swift can represent and operate on Python values, it becomes important to be able to convert between Swift native types like `Int` and `Array<Float>` and the Python equivalents.
 This is handled by the `PythonConvertible` protocol - to which the basic Swift types like `Int` conform to, and to the Swift collection types like `Array` and `Dictionary` conditionally conform to (when their elements conform).
 This makes the conversions fit naturally into the Swift model.